awsdocs/amazon-ec2-user-guide/doc_source/ec2-resource-limits.md

 ## Restriction on email sent using port 25<a name="port-25-throttle"></a>

 On all instances, Amazon EC2 restricts outbound traffic to public IP addresses over port 25 by default\.
 You can request that this restriction be removed\.
-For more information, see [How do I remove the restriction on port 25 from my EC2 instance?](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/) in the AWS Knowledge Center\.
+For more information, see [How do I remove the restriction on port 25 from my Amazon EC2 instance or AWS Lambda function?](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/) in the AWS Knowledge Center\.

 **Note**
 This restriction does not apply to outbound traffic sent over port 25 to: